UAE travel advisory: Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Live updates: Follow the latest news on US-Iran war

-Flights to and from Zayed International Airport in Abu Dhabi and Dubai International Airport were disrupted on Sunday morning as wider regional tensions continue to impact aviation.
+Flights to and from Zayed International Airport in Abu Dhabi and Dubai International Airport have been affected as the war continues to impact aviation.

-Residents in Abu Dhabi and Dubai were urged to take shelter after a missile warning was sent to mobile phones on Sunday morning.
-The safety alert was sent around 7am, followed by audible booms.

-The alert was the second of the day, following one around 1am.

-The UAE on Saturday intercepted 20 ballistic missiles and 37 drones launched from Iran, the Defence Ministry said.
-Since the start of Iran's attacks, the UAE air defence systems have intercepted 398 ballistic missiles, 15 cruise missiles and 1,872 drones.

-Several flight arriving into Zayed International Airport were impacted on Sunday morning.
+Several flights scheduled to arrive at Dubai International Airport were delayed on Monday morning.

-Delayed Etihad arrivals included EY844 and EY842 from Moscow Sheremetyevo, EY411 from Phuket, EY010 from Chicago, EY160 from Warsaw, EY156 from Prague and EY078 from Manchester.

 Emirates airline said previously that it was operating a reduced flight schedule and urged travellers to check their flight status, even after they check in.
 The airline is offering customers who booked to travel between February 28 and April 15 the option to rebook on alternate flights until May 31 or request a full refund for free.